ZhuHaoranEIS/Point-Teacher/README.md

 # Point-Teacher
-This is the official implementation of the paper "Point Teacher: Robust End-to-End Tiny Object Detection with Single Point Supervision". [arxiv](xxx)
+This is the official implementation of the paper "Tiny Object Detection with Single Point Supervision". [arxiv](xxx)

 ## :white_check_mark: Updates
 * **`Oct.
 8th, 2024`**: Update: **Important!** we release the **Point Teacher HBB version** and **Point Teacher OBB version** model!